 Do not tell the person you want to convince that cauliflower is a good substitute for rice or mashed potatoes.
 Cauliflower is delicious, especially roasted.
 Maybe you think it is a good substitute for rice and mashed potatoes.
 To the average person, saying things like this just makes you look like a nut case.

 Don't go off on not shampooing or using deodorant.
 That isn't going to make a good impression on most people.

-Wearing barefoot shoes, or going barefoot, is a wonderful concept that I follow.
+Wearing minimalist shoes, or going barefoot, is a wonderful concept that I follow.
 It is not core primal.

 Catch people when they are receptive, like when they are making New Year's resolutions.
 Those will probably involve signing up for a years gym membership with the intent to do aerobics every day, eat an unsustainably restrictive diet, and otherwise set themselves up for failure.
 How about saying "It seems like you do this every year and it never works."
 (They nod.)
 "This year, how about trying something you can live with?"
 In the winter, when people have miserable colds and flus, how about saying "I rarely get a cold/flu anymore, and when I do, it is mild."
 "How?" they ask.
 "I get lots of vitamin D."

 In general, catch people when they feel hopeless about everything they have tried or realize they have let themselves go to pot.

 You might make people feel receptive with tough love.
 Not my style but it might work for you.
 "If you are not going to take care of your health, hurry up and die of a heart attack while I'm young enough to date other men."

 If the person (usually male) is an ex-combat soldier, college athlete, macho, watches extreme cage-fighting or similar, and has a good sense of humor, you might try guy insult humor.
 "WTF is with the spare tire?"
 Actually, if they are receptive, you might as well ignore the rest of this page and introduce them to the whole "me caveman" Grok thing.